Brilliant Earth claims recycled gold helps the environment and reduces mining. This illustration shows how recycled gold is just rebranded dirty gold.

 Links for Additional Reading and Research:

-Three feature articles I wrote in Canada’s top trade magazine will give you a broad understanding of what’s going on right now.
+Additional features published in that same magazine will give you a broad understanding of what’s going on right now.
 The first is What Makes Ethical Jewelry Ethical?
 The second is A Dream Deferred, Ethical Gold in North America.
 The third, The Sustainability Trap.
 The Responsible Jewellery Council's big narrative is around "sustainability."
 My last piece outlines how "sustainability" in the jewelry world is destroying our future.

 I gave a to this piece above, but here it is again.
 An astonishing, must-read "smoking gun" article in the NY Times from Aug.
 22, 2000, Controvsy Over Blood Diamonds Made Into A Virtue, describes how the death of millions via blood diamonds was a marketing opportunity.
 De Beers controlled nearly all of the African supply chain during much of the blood diamond wars.